List of The Den programmes: Draw with Don

 Each week Don Conroy would arrive at the studio to draw a picture (often of his beloved owls) or read from one of his children's books.
 The Den presenter, on his own sketchpad, would typically try to mimic Don's style; he would inevitably fail to match Don.
 Towards the end, Don would show the viewers a selection of drawings sent to him over the course of that week.

 Echo Island

 Echo Island —a "children's magazine" show along the lines of Blue Peter—first aired in 1994.
-The time of transmission was between 17:00 and 17:30.
 It ran three days a week for the first season, adding an extra programme at the start of the second season in September 1995, with two in English and the other two as Gaeilge.
 It was renamed Echo in 1999 (for its final season).
 Original hosts were Derek Mooney and Bláthnaid Ní Chofaigh.
 Comedian Dara Ó Briain, who has since become recognisable abroad, spent most of his RTÉ career on Echo Island from 1995 onwards.
 Carrie Crowley joined the show in 1996, later achieving global recognition by presenting Eurovision Song Contest 1997.